bkuhn/talks/Bloomberg-Visit-2014_GPL/compliance.markdown

 + I wish more individuals and non-profits would enforce.

-+ Violators are more savvy now.
++ Violators are more savvy than ever.
-      - They will test the boundaries of copyleft.
+      - They are testing the boundaries of copyleft.
-      - And will have to be dealt with.
+      - And the Big Case will eventually come.

 # Constant Vigilance!